-Standards issued but not yet effective and not early adopted up to the date of issuance of the Company's financial statements are listed below.
-The Company intends to adopt those standards when they become effective.
+Standards issued but not yet effective and not early adopted up to the date of issuance of the Group's consolidated financial statements are listed below.
+The Group intends to adopt those standards when they become effective.

 IAS 19 Defined Benefit Plans: Employee Contributions - Amendment to IAS 19